Roopali Desai

-Roopali Hardin Desai (born 1978) is a Canadian-American lawyer who has served since 2022 as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Roopali Hardin Desai (born 1978) is an American lawyer who has served since 2022 as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Education

 Desai was born in 1978 in Toronto, Canada.
 Her Gujarati parents were born in India.
 She attended the University of Arizona, graduating in 2000 with a Bachelor of Arts.
 She worked as an outreach coordinator at a children's advocacy center and earned a Master of Public Health from Arizona in 2001.
 From 2001 to 2002, Desai was director of residential services at a domestic violence shelter.
 She then attended Arizona's James E. Rogers College of Law, graduating in 2005 with a Juris Doctor.
 Desai served as the legal counsel and campaign attorney for Senator Kyrsten Sinema.

 Career

-After graduating from law school, Desai was a law clerk to Chief Judge Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit from 2005 to 2006.
+After graduating from law school, Desai was a law clerk to Chief Judge Mary M. Schroeder of the United States Court of Appeals for the Ninth Circuit from 2005 to 2006.
 From 2006 to 2007, she was an associate at Lewis & Roca in Phoenix, Arizona.
 In 2007, Desai joined the Phoenix law firm Coppersmith Brockelman as an associate, becoming a partner in 2013.
 In naming her one of the publication's 2022 "Women of the Year", USA Today called her "a hero of Democratic legal causes", noting her work to launch a recreational marijuana program in Arizona, her lawsuits fighting false claims about the 2020 United States presidential election, and her work to overturn a ban on mask mandates.
 Desai is a member of the ACLU.